William J. Sears

 William Joseph Sears (December 4, 1874 – March 30, 1944) was a lawyer and U.S. Representative from Florida.
 A Democrat, he was an avowed white supremacist.

 Early life and education

 Born in Smithville, Georgia, Sears moved with his parents to Ellaville, Georgia, and thence to Kissimmee, Florida, in January 1881.
 He attended the public schools.
 He graduated from Florida State College at Lake City in 1895 and from Mercer University in Macon, Georgia, in 1896.

 He studied law and was admitted to the bar in 1905.
-He commenced his law practice in Kissimmee, and served as its mayor from 1907-1911.
+He commenced his law practice in Kissimmee, and served as its mayor from 1907 to 1911.

-He was also the superintendent of public instruction of Osceola County 1905-1915.
+He was also the superintendent of public instruction of Osceola County 1905–1915.

 Congress

 Sears was elected as a Democrat to the Sixty-fourth and to the six succeeding Congresses (March 4, 1915 – March 3, 1929).
 He served as chairman of the Committee on Education (Sixty-fifth Congress).
 He was an unsuccessful candidate for renomination in 1928 and resumed the practice of his legal profession in Kissimmee.
 He moved to Jacksonville, Florida, and continued the practice of law.

 Sears was again elected to the U.S. House for the Seventy-third and Seventy-fourth Congresses (March 4, 1933 – January 3, 1937), holding an at-large seat.
 He was an unsuccessful candidate for renomination in 1936, in a newly drawn district.